william-mba/tailwind-ng/docs/components/avatar.md

 # Avatars

-Use these Ngx-Twcss avatar components to display user profile pictures and company logos individually or grouped in stacks.
+Use these avatar components to display user profile pictures and company logos individually or grouped in stacks.

 ## Usage